Memorable | One of the Best

 Located in the back room of a defunct gas station, 3 Caminos Tienda y Taqueria will not win an award from Architectural Digest.
 But its from-scratch Mexican food demands attention.

-Walking in, a newcomer might be apprehensive.
-The building lacks windows, except a few that have been boarded up.
-A maze of merchandise crowds the store part of the operation up front.
+A maze of merchandise crowds the grocery store part of the operation up front.
 Head to the back room and things perk up.
 Refrigerated bins hold very fresh looking produce.
 You might see Epazote (for weekend menudo) drying on a makeshift rack.
 At the back of a small, orderly dining room you will find a window to the kitchen.
 Smells wafting out the window are convincing argument to stay and place an order (at that window).
 Find something to drink in a case that holds countless cans and bottles of sodas from Latin America and the U.S. Have a seat.

 Authenticity Tastes So Good